andrewringler/git-annex-turtle/README.md

 *git-annex-turtle* takes inspiration in function and name from [TortoiseCVS](https://en.wikipedia.org/wiki/TortoiseCVS) and many other tools which have provided OS-level icons for source revisions control over the years.

 ## Build a Release
- * Open mac-experiments2/git-annex-turtle.xcodeproj in XCode 9.2
+ * Open git-annex-turtle.xcodeproj in XCode 9.2
  * Click on the git-annex-turtle scheme (to the right of the triangle play button top of screen), click Edit Scheme, Make sure Run > Build Configuration is set to Release
  * Select the Scheme 'git-annex-turtle' then build: Product > Build
  * You will find the .app in Open the ~/Library/Developer/Xcode/DerivedData/ directory and Look for git-annex-turtle-…/Build/Products/Release/git-annex-turtle.app